 Go behind the scenes in a conservator’s lab and explore the history, care, and valuation of art objects in a hands-on learning environment.

-This Exploration course will survey the fascinating ways in which cultural objects are conserved, studied, and appraised.
+This course will survey the fascinating ways in which cultural objects are conserved, studied, and appraised.
 Students will gain exclusive, behind-the-scenes access to museum conservation labs and hear from experts about how art objects—ranging from ancient ceramics to post-war paintings—are preserved for future generations.
 Professional appraisers will teach students the key factors used when determining the value of art in museums, galleries, auction houses, and private collections.
-Students will also study art history through the lens of artwork care and condition, offering them a new, interactive perspective on the context of cultural objects.
+Students will also study the art historical environment surrounding the care and condition of artworks, offering them a new, interactive perspective on the context of cultural objects and the ethical considerations that go into conserving them.

 Site Visits

-Visits will include a combination of trips to major New York City art museums and galleries, as well as other places related to art history, art conservation, and art appraisal.
+Visits will include a combination of trips to major New York City art museums and galleries as well as other places related to art conservation and art appraisal.

 In the past, site visits have included: